British Overseas Territories citizen: Background

-The British Nationality Act 1964 (an amendment to the 1948 Act) was passed to enable those who had renounced CUKC in order to obtain citizenship of another Commonwealth country to regain it, providing they had a father or grandfather born in the United Kingdom.

-Many ethnic-Indians from former African colonies such as Kenya (which became independent in December 1963) and Uganda (which became independent in October 1962) retained CUKC under the Commonwealth Immigrants Act 1962 and began to move to the United Kingdom following independence, resulting in the rapid passing of the Commonwealth Immigrants Act 1968 to stop this migration.
-The Act removed the rights of free entry to, and abode and work in, the United Kingdom from those British Subjects who were not born in, or possessed of a qualifying connection to, the United Kingdom.
+The Commonwealth Immigrants Act 1968 removed the rights of free entry, work, and abode in the United Kingdom from those British Subjects who were not born in, or possessed of a qualifying connection to, the United Kingdom.
 This applied not only CUKCs from Commonwealth countries, but also to those Citizens of the United Kingdom and Colonies in the remaining colonies.

 The Immigration Act 1971 introduced the concept of patriality, by which only British subjects (i.e. CUKCs and Commonwealth citizens) with sufficiently strong links to the British Islands (e.g. being born in the islands or having a parent or a grandparent who was born there) had right of abode, meaning they were exempt from immigration control and had the right to enter, live and work in the islands.
 The act, therefore, had de facto created two types of CUKCs: those with right of abode in the UK, and those without right of abode in the UK (who might or might not have right of abode in a Crown colony or another country).
 Despite differences in immigration status being created, there was no de jure difference between the two in a nationality context, as the 1948 Act still specified one tier of citizenship throughout the UK and its colonies.
 This changed in 1983, when the 1948 Act was replaced by a multi-tier nationality system.

 The current principal British nationality law in force, since 1 January 1983, is the British Nationality Act 1981, which established the system of multiple categories of British nationality.
 To date, six tiers were created: British citizens, British Overseas Territories citizens, British Overseas citizens, British Nationals (Overseas), British subjects, and British protected persons.
 Only British citizens and certain Commonwealth citizens have the automatic right of abode in the UK, with the latter holding residual rights they had prior to 1983.